jtroo/kanata/README.md

 home row keys but are accessible on another layer.
 I won't comment on productivity, but I find this greatly helps with my keyboard comfort.

-For example, these keys are on my right hand:
+For example, these keys are on the right side of the keyboard:

     7 8 9
     u i o